xregistry/spec/core/spec.md

   owning Resource.
 This value is different from other attributes in that it might often be a calculated value rather than persisted in a datastore.
-  Thus, when its value changes due to the default Version of a Resource changing, the Version itself does not change - meaning the `epoch`, and `modifiedat` values remains unchanged.
+  Thus, when its value changes due to the default Version of a Resource changing, the Version itself does not change - meaning the `modifiedat` value remains unchanged.

   See [Creating or Updating Resources and Versions](#creating-or-updating-resources-and-versions) for additional